-- 9.11 School will refer any incidents of suspected radicalisation or children deemed at risk on a Multi- agency referral form (MARF) to the MASH marked as PREVENT referral. - 9.12 Contact can be made with the confidential Anti-Terrorist Hotline 0800 789 321 or made with the ΙΑ Prevent Coordinator contact Strategy Justin nixon@sandwell,.gov.uk Pardeep brar@sandwell.gov.uk or sarfraz_khan@sandwell.gov.uk for further advice.
+8.11 School will refer any incidents of suspected radicalisation or children deemed at risk on a Multi- agency referral form (MARF) to the MASH marked as PREVENT referral.

+8.12 Contact can be made with the confidential Anti-Terrorist Hotline 0800 789 321 or contact made with the LA Prevent Strategy Coordinator Pardeep brar@sandwell.gov.uk Justin\nixon@sandwell,.gov.uk or sarfraz\khan@sandwell.gov.uk for further advice.

-10. CONFIDENTIALITY
+9. CONFIDENTIALITY

-- 10.1 Safeguarding children raises issues of confidentiality that must be clearly understood by all staff/volunteers in schools. - 10.2 All staff in schools, both teaching and non-teaching staff, have a responsibility to share relevant information about the protection of children with other professionals, particularly children's social care and the Police. - 10.3 If a child wishes to confide in a member of staff/volunteer and requests that the information is kept secret, the member of staff/volunteer will tell the child, in an appropriate manner to the individual needs of the child, that they cannot promise confidentiality and may need to pass the information on to help keep the child or other children safe. - 10.4 Staff/volunteers who receive information about children and their families in the course of their work should share that information within the expectations of the school's confidentiality policy and other relevant policies e.g. the safeguarding and safeguarding and child protection policy, SCSP inter-agency procedures
+9.1 Safeguarding children raises issues of confidentiality that must be clearly understood by all staff/volunteers in schools.

+9.2 All staff in schools, both teaching and non-teaching staff, have a responsibility to share relevant information about the protection of children with other professionals, particularly children's social care and the Police.

+9.3 If a child wishes to confide in a member of staff/volunteer and requests that the information is kept secret, the member of staff/volunteer will tell the child, in an appropriate manner to the individual needs of the child, that they cannot promise confidentiality and may need to pass the information on to help keep the child or other children safe.

+9.4 Staff/volunteers who receive information about children and their families in the course of their work should share that information within the expectations of the school's confidentiality policy and other relevant policies e.g. the safeguarding and safeguarding and child protection policy, SCSP inter-agency procedures.

-11. COMMUNICATION WITH PARENTS
+10. COMMUNICATION WITH PARENTS

-- 11.1 We will always discuss concerns with parents/carers and consent for any referrals should be sought unless to do so would: - Place the child at risk of significant harm or further risk of significant harm. - place a vulnerable adult at risk of harm - compromise any enquiries that need to be undertaken by children's social care or the police - 11.2 We will endeavour to ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children. - 11.3 We will working closely with parents to support them in safeguarding their child/ren by raising awareness of any such issues/concerns in the community, emerging hoaxes, challenges that may cause harm, online safety, monitoring, filtering and parental controls etc
+10.1 We will always discuss concerns with parents/carers and consent for any referrals should be sought unless to do so would:

+- Place the child at risk of significant harm or further risk of significant harm. - place a vulnerable adult at risk of harm - compromise any enquiries that need to be undertaken by children's social care or the police

-12. INFORMATION SHARING AND RECORD KEEPING
+10.2 We will endeavour to ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children.

+10.3 We will working closely with parents to support them in safeguarding their child/ren by raising awareness of any such issues/concerns in the community, emerging hoaxes, challenges that may cause harm, online safety, monitoring, filtering and parental controls etc11.
+INFORMATION SHARING AND RECORD KEEPING

-- 12.1 Sharing the right information at the right time with the right people, is fundamental to good safeguarding practice.
+11.1 Sharing the right information at the right time with the right people, is fundamental to good safeguarding practice.
 It enables effective working together to improve outcomes for children, young people and their families.
 The importance of effective information sharing and good child Safeguarding and child protection record keeping has been highlighted in the learning from Child safeguarding Practice reviews (CSPR's) previously known as serious case reviews.
-Timely information sharing and effective record keeping is central to safeguarding and promoting the welfare of our pupils. - 12.2 Information sharing and record keeping should have due regards for Data Protection (2018).
+Timely information sharing and effective record keeping is central to safeguarding and promoting the welfare of our pupils.

+11.2 Information sharing and record keeping should have due regards for Data Protection (2018).